 This post may contain affiliate links.
 Please read our disclosure policy.

-Étouffée (pronounced “ay-too-fay”) comes from the French word “étouffer,” which means “to smother.”
-In this recipe, it refers to cooking the shrimp and vegetables in the sauce, allowing the flavors to meld into a rich and savory dish.
+Étouffée (pronounced “ay-too-fay”) comes from the French word étouffer, meaning “to smother.”
+In this dish, shrimp and vegetables are cooked in a rich, flavorful sauce, allowing the flavors to blend beautifully.

-Shrimp étouffée is a popular version, and if you love crawfish, you might want to try our crawfish étouffée too!
-Both dishes are staples of Louisiana cuisine.
+Shrimp étouffée is a classic Louisiana dish, and if you love crawfish, you might enjoy crawfish étouffée too!
+Both are staples of Louisiana cuisine.

 Ingredients